Az0xV/Platformer/README.md

 ## About Platformer
 It's a small game, the first game that I fully made from the begining to the end.
-It could be bugged, or the volume slider refuse to act.

 ## Sword weapon